-- A. The teacher's agreement shall be considered binding on both parties.
-If for any reason a teacher asks for release from the agreement, it is understood that the following conditions for release shall apply: - I. The teacher must give the District advance notice (at least 30 days) that they intend on severing their agreement with the District. - 2.
-The teacher agrees that liquidated damages shall be paid to the District according to the dates specified below: - a.
+- A. The educator's agreement shall be considered binding on both parties.
+If for any reason a teacher asks for release from the agreement, it is understood that the following conditions for release shall apply: - 1.
+The educator must give the District advance notice (at least 30 days) that they intend on severing their agreement with the District. - 2.
+The educator agrees that liquidated damages shall be paid to the District according to the dates specified below: - a.
 Five hundred dollars (\$500.00) if the teacher's resignation is effective on or after June 16, but before July 1. - b.
-Seven hundred and fifty dollars (\$750.00) if the teacher's resignation is effective on or after July I, but before August I. - c.
-One thousand dollars (\$1,000.00) if the teacher's resignation is effective on or after August 1 but before the start of the school year. - d.
-Two thousand dollars (\$2,000.00) if the teacher's resignation is effective on or after the start of the school year. - e.
-The cost for any Professional Development for newly hired teachers who resign prior to the completion of their first full year. - 3.
-Liquidated damages do not apply to teachers who do not return their agreements by June 15. - 4.
+Seven hundred and fifty dollars (\$750.00) if the educator's resignation is effective on or after July I, but before August I. - c.
+One thousand dollars (\$1,000.00) if the educator's resignation is effective on or after August 1 but before the start of the school year. - d.
+Two thousand dollars (\$2,000.00) if the educator's resignation is effective on or after the start of the school year. - e.
+The cost for any Professional Development for newly hired educators who resign prior to the completion of their first full year. - 3.
+Liquidated damages do not apply to educators who do not return their agreements by June 15. - 4.
 The Board reserves the right to have liquidated damages and other moneys that are due and owing deducted from the employee's last paycheck(s). - 5.
 The Board in its discretion may waive liquidated damages or refuse to accept a resignation.
 In the event the Board chooses to waive the liquidated damages, the District shall return any damages submitted with the resignation notice to the employee. - 6.
 Any employee involuntarily called into service by the United States government for military duty shall not be assessed liquidated damages under this provision. - 7.
-The Board may decline to seek liquidated damages under such Agreement and elect to recover the actual amount of damages that follow from a breach of such Agreement. - B. Any teacher may request to be permanently reduced in FTE.
+The Board may decline to seek liquidated damages under such Agreement and elect to recover the actual amount of damages that follow from a breach of such Agreement.

-- The needs of the District shall be the prime consideration used in determining approval or denial - 2.
-Such request will be reviewed and processed by the Executive Director of Human Resources and may be approved or denied in his/her sole discretion and in accordance with applicable law and regulation. - 3.
+- B. Any educator may request to be permanently reduced in FTE. - The needs of the District shall be the prime consideration used in determining approval or denial. - 2.
+Such request will be reviewed and processed by the Executive Director of Human Resources and may be approved or denied in their sole discretion and in accordance with applicable law and regulation. - 3.
 The request must be submitted on or before March I for the upcoming school year. - 4.
 The hiring of employees shall be determined based on the need for the most qualified candidate.
-An employee who chose to permanently reduce FTE, may apply for any open position in the future for which he/she is qualified, but he/she does not have any right to a position.
+An employee who chose to permanently reduce FTE, may apply for any open position in the future for which the employee is qualified, but the employee does not have any right to a position.

-4.03 Summer School Assignments
+2.4.03 Summer School Assignments

-When possible, summer school subjects should be made known on or before May 15.
-All current teachers in the District may apply for summer school positions in the same manner as non-District teachers.
+Summer school subjects should be made known on or before May 15.
+All current educators in the District may apply for summer school positions in the same manner as non-District educators.
 Employees teaching summer classes shall be given a summer school session contract in accordance with § 118.21, Wis.
 Stats.

-4.04 Extended Contracts
+2.4.04 Extended Contracts

 Additional contract days may be added to the contracted school calendar.
-These positions shall be compensated for said days at their individual contracted per diem rates of pay for each of the extended contract days.
+These days shall be compensated for at their individual contracted per diem rates of pay.
 Days may be scheduled in full or partial day increments.

-4.05 Staff Professional Development Presentations - In District
+2.4.05 Staff Professional Development Presentations - In District